FishOrBear/typescript-webpack-hmr/README.md

 2. Run `npm run dev` to get started.
 Press f5 to start debugging.

-3. Modify `print.ts` and save, the browser will not refresh the page, and the function has been updated.
+3. Modify `HotCompent.tsx` and save, the browser will not refresh the page, and the function has been updated.

 # 使用webpack-dev-server + typescript 进行热更新.